JakeBussa/DHTLookupSystem/README.md

     java -cp "GraphStreamLibrary/gs-algo-1.3/gs-algo-1.3.jar;GraphStreamLibrary/gs-core-1.3/gs-core-1.3.jar;GraphStreamLibrary/gs-ui-1.3/gs-ui-1.3.jar;" dht
 ## Video Demonstration
 If you click on the thumbnail below, you will be redirected to a Youtube video showcasing how the lookup system works.
 These lookups are done with 32, 64, and 128 nodes.
-I'm not a video editor, so hopefully it isn't too blurry.

 [![Thumbnail](READMEImage/Thumbnail.PNG)](https://youtu.be/s5xbywJmUX4 "Thumbnail")